subvertnormality/mosaic/README.md

 This trig lock can be used to ensure trigs play only with a certain probability.
 When set to 100, the trig will always play.
 When set to 0, the trig will never play.
 At 50, the trig will play half the time.
 You can set this globally and per step.

 ### Song editor

 The song editor is a grid of 90 slots, each one representing the potential of combining your patterns in unique ways.
-These sequencer patterns embody patterns, channels, rhythms, scales, and all other compoenents of your rhythms, the heartbeat of your creation.
+These sequencer patterns embody patterns, channels, rhythms, scales, and all other compoenents of your rhythms.

 * Dim buttons: Think of these as blank canvases, waiting for your touch.
 * Mid-glow buttons: These slots are already filled with your rhythms and patterns.